ebadfd/site/blog/when-mechanics-ruin-your-car.markdown

 ## The Spark Plug Scam

-Brand new spark plugs were installed.
-Yohan claimed they were genuine.
+Brand-new spark plugs were installed, and the performance mechanic assured they were genuine.
 The seller later confirmed they were **duplicates**, but my friend was charged full OEM price anyway.

 Even worse, the plugs were **ruined immediately** because the ignition timing was completely wrong.
 A performance engine needs precise timing — otherwise it loses power, misfires, and can damage the valves.